10 Best VPN Services in 2023 — Our Experts Tested 300+ VPNs

 - Identify your priorities.
 Are you primarily concerned with keeping your information secure and your activity private?
 Or are you looking for a VPN that will let you access geoblocked streaming sites?
 Some VPNs are more security-focused, while others are all about access to entertainment — although our favorites offer the best of both worlds.

 - Define your purpose.
-What exactly are you going to use the VPN for, and how often?
+What will you use the VPN for, and how often?
+Do you only need it for a couple personal devices, or will you need multiple connections to cover your household?
 Will you only use it to access certain websites while traveling?
-Or are you planning on using it to secure all your devices, all the time?
-Once you decide exactly why you want a VPN and how you’re planning to use it, you can focus on the features that relate directly to this purpose.
+Or do you plan to secure all your devices, all the time?
+Once you decide exactly why you want a VPN and how you plan to use it, you can focus on the features that relate directly to this purpose.

 - Set your budget.
 Are you trying to save as much money as possible, or willing to invest a bit more?
 Would you consider opting for a longer-term plan to save money?
 It’s important to decide how much you’re willing to spend so that you can look for VPNs in this price range.
 Remember that a more expensive option doesn’t always translate to better quality — and that the top VPNs often have great deals available.